What's New

 Get on their mailing list and the shop's request list as well, if you have a specific need.
 The best resale shops send advance notices of sales, an informative newsletter, and even coupons to regulars.
 If the shop you love doesn't have a list, suggest they start one.

 Keep an open mind Be flexible.
 Use your imagination.
 Resale shoppers are inventive and imaginative.
-Much more fun than letting some megaretail conglomerate tell you what to wear or enjoy in your home, like they do at the mall.
+Much more fun than letting some mega-retail conglomerate tell you what to wear or enjoy in your home, like they do at the mall.

 Carry sizes and colors with you You can grab a bargain if you know what will work for family or friends.
 Or if you have the pants you've been meaning to match available.
 Ask the staff's opinion.
 They'll know if that brand runs true to size.

-Look in all areas Check out all sizes (it could run large or small or be mislabelled) and areas (many's the great bargains to be found in unexpected categories!)
+Look in all areas Check out all sizes (it could run large or small or be mislabeled) and areas (many's the great bargains to be found in unexpected categories!)
 Does the shop have a designer area?
 A clearance rack?
 A back room?

 Ask about purchasing policies and "on approval" sales Do they accept credit cards?
 Offer layaway?
 Will they hold something for you or allow you to buy it on approval?